western NY Dressage Association

 Fourth | WNYDA Trophy in honor of Madame de Farge | Donated by Carl & June Batzing |

-FEI | WNYDA Trophy in memory of Dominick | Donated by Herbert & Jane Rissinger |
+FEI | WNYDA Trophy in memory of Dominick | Donated by Herbert & Jane Rissinger

 Musical Freestyle | WNYDA Musical Freestyle Trophy | Donated by Elsie Kellerman |

-D. CHALLENGE SERIES AWARDS
+D. CHALLENGE SERIES AWARDS CRITERIA

-These awards recognize rider achievement, regardless of the horse(s) ridden in a given competition year, at the WNYDA CHALLENGE SERIES shows.
-Qualifying Requirements: (see rules regarding Eligibility and Score Requirements) Every Challenge series show will have JR and SR divisions.
-A Junior is 21 and under, a Senior is over 21 years of age.
+These awards recognize rider achievement, regardless of the horse(s) ridden in a given competition year, at the WNYDA Challenge Series shows.
+Awards will be split between Junior and Senior divisions.
+A Junior is 21 and under, a Senior is 22 and older years of age.

-- Minimum of 3 scores from at least 2 different challenge series shows for any test at the same level at a WNYDA Challenge Series Show is required to qualify.
-Riders may qualify at more than one level if the minimum of 3 scores (from at least 2 different challenge series shows) per level is met.
+- A minimum of three (3) scores from at least two (2) different challenge series shows for any test at the same level at a WNYDA Challenge Series Show is required to qualify.

 Trophy | Original Trophy Donated by |